 “Cloning Around with Replicas”

 Keanu Reeves plays William Foster, a brilliant researcher on the verge of transferring human memories into an artificial brain, though so far, his subjects have violently rejected their new robotic bodies.
 Tragedy strikes one night when his wife and three kids are killed in a car accident.
 Fortunately – and quite conveniently – his colleague, Ed (Thomas Middleditch), has been experimenting with cloning in the same facility.
 But unfortunately, he only has three cloning pods, meaning William must choose which family members to resurrect.
 Poor little Zoe loses out.
-In the film’s most affecting sequence, William is not-only forced to come-to-grips with losing a child, he has to get rid of all evidence she ever existed, which includes erasing her from the memories of his “new” family.
+In the film’s most affecting sequence, William is not only forced to come to grips with losing a child, but he also has to get rid of all evidence she ever existed, which includes erasing her from the memories of his “new” family.